The Bold Italic

-The Bold Italic is an online blog based in San Francisco.
+The Bold Italic is an online publication based in San Francisco.
 It was founded as an online magazine in 2009, as a collaboration between design firm IDEO and media company Gannett, who sold the magazine to local owners in 2015.
 In 2019 the magazine was acquired by Medium.
-In December 2022 Medium transferred ownership of the publication to the GrowSF political action committee for free.
+In December 2022 Medium transferred ownership of the publication to GrowSF, a local moderate political group.

 The Bold Italic covers culture, events, local businesses and news in San Francisco, and is well known for series such as event-based bingo cards, Kid Food Reviews, and Made Up Charts.
 The style of reporting is often humorous and aimed at a young audience.
 The Bold Italic was a Webby honoree and an IDSA finalist, and was named best webzine by SF Weekly.
+In 2024, it won a San Francisco Press Club award for its photo coverage of the Sisters of Perpetual Indulgence event, Hunky Jesus.